5 Reasons Why Sariska Should Be Your Next Travel Destination

-Included in the most haunted places of India, the Bhangarh fort of Rajasthan is a gem of Moghul architecture.
-It was built by Madho Singh in 1631.
+Included in the most haunted places of India, the Bhangarh Fort of Rajasthan is a gem of Moghul architecture, it was built by Madha Singh in 1631.
 Even though it is a historic asset for Rajasthan, the place is firmly believed to be cursed.
 The spooky story of the fort is built around the story of Sadhu Bhalu Nath and another one around a beautiful princess Ratnavati.
 The fort is not just famous for its ghost stories but also has archaeological importance.
-Stone paintings, carvings of ancient men are some of the findings by the archaeologists.
+Stone paintings and carvings of ancient men are some of the findings by the archaeologists.
 The place is strictly prohibited before sunrise and after sunset due to reported paranormal activities.
 It is strange but true that this might be the only place in India where foreign tourists do not get easy entry.
 They need to get a special permit to visit the fort.
-Bhangarh Fort is one famous weekend getaway from Jaipur, Delhi, and other cities.
+Bhangarh Fort is one famous weekend getaway from Jaipur, Delhi, and other cities

 Sariska Palace cum resort is an architectural marvel near Sariska Tiger Reserve.
 Attracting tourists by its regal outlook, the palace was once a royal residence in Alwar.
 As you enter the palace, get ready to experience a magnificent fusion of French and Indian interiors.
 The palace offers the utmost luxury to its guests with its lush lawns, yoga, spa, swimming pool, tennis patio, and excellent hospitality.
 Sariska Palace is one of the most striking stay options in Sariska, Rajasthan.

-A mythological abode, Pandupol is believed to be the place of exile of Pandavas.
-Its Hanuman Temple houses a large idol of Lord Hanuman and attracts devotees from across India.
-The surroundings of the place include a cascading spring, 40ft waterfall, lush landscapes, and greenery.
+A mythological abode, Pandupal is believed to be the place of exile of Pandavas Its Hanuman Temple houses a large idol of Lord Hanuman and attracts devotees from across India.
+The surroundings of the place include a cascading spring, a 40 ft waterfall, lush landscapes, and greenery.
 Generally believed to be the incarnations of Lord Hanuman, various species of monkeys can also be spotted here.
 A visit to Pandupol can be a good idea while visiting Sariska Tiger Reserve.